StrutFit/AndroidSDK/README.md

 	"#f2f2f2" = Background color of the button (this is the reccomended StrutFit colour)

 	please feel free to modify the button further yourself if needed.

+	**Initiating the StrutFitBridge should be done on the product display page.
+	Re-create the class when the user navigates to a new product page**

 ```ruby
 	// Create your button and hide it